A little psychopathic nightmare

 Have NO fear of anything

-Basically psychopathic children live in their own world.
+Basically, psychopathic children live in their own world.
 They are disconnected from the swirling of emotions that neurotypicals frequently have, and they have terrible impulse control.
 I want what I want when I want it.
 This is still true, but I am far better equipped at controlling those niggles that say, Ooooo!!!!
 Want!!!

 As a child, this was not my forte.
-I stole things, lied about it, manipulated people, and said terrible things to them because I had no idea that they were hurtful.
+I stole things, lied about them, manipulated people, and said terrible things to them because I had no idea that they were hurtful.
 I was constantly, and I mean constantly into everything.
 There was nothing that was safe from me, and my mother thought she was pretty clever.

 Lock the Christmas presents in the trunk already wrapped?
 No problem.
 At night, I snuck to her purse, flitched her keys, got a knife and the scotch tape, snuck into the dark garage, turned on the light, scaled the car, popped the truck climbed into it, took the knife, slit the tape on the Christmas wrapping until I could figure out what was inside, and then carefully rewrap the gifts, and recovering the scotch tape that I slit with one exactly the same size.
 Then I would put them all back, climb out of the trunk, close it quietly, shut off the lights, return the keys, and go back to bed.

 Patience was not a virtue for me… at all.
 This is just one of many things that I did, and by the way, I was four when I did that.
-I was already well polished on what I had to do to get away with things.
+I was already well-polished on what I had to do to get away with things.
 I never got caught for the presents thing, though I told my mother about it years later (cue groaning).
 If you end up with a child like me, you have to learn to be very calm, find my currency, learn to negotiate with a moving target, be more clever than I was, know how to pick your battles, and know that punishment is going to have zero effect on that child.

 Psychopathic children are very difficult, but not for the reasons that people tend to think.
 They have this whole idea in their heads that we are stark raving lunatics with nothing but causing other people harm on our minds.
 The only thing on my mind as a child was entertainment.
-I care what sort of entertainment, just stuff to do.
+I didn’t care what sort of entertainment, just stuff to do.

 All of my behavior was focused around what I wanted at that moment.
 Learning to shift my focus from something bad to something good was the key to my parents' communication with me.
 It also helped that they insisted on teaching responsibility through a rewards system.
 I got X when I did Y. They were unfailingly consistent, and it taught me that I could trust that so long as I did what they wanted, I would get what I expected out of it.
 I mucked it up a ton of times, but, there you have it.
 Psychopathic children aren’t evil incarnate, but they are balls of fearless energy that isn’t at all bothered by your constant use of the word “NO!”, and in fact find it a bit funny.
 No, but I’m gonna do it anyway.